LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 ### Notes

+- It is important that R2 is 1K due to the low value of the internal pull resistor in GPIO0 of the Pi, the other pull resistors are more flexible (R1 is optional as the Pi will pull this internally).
+If the value is too high then the software won't detect this is an Amiga board and won't show the correct firmware in the recovery menu.
 - In my own builds I do not populate C1.
 You could use this for a 3.9v LED I guess
 - You'll need some kind of push button to connect to JP1